JonathanLorand/kaleido/_pages/index.md

 # _kaleido_

-A non-linear collection of haphazard, personal notes.
+A haphazard collection of inter-linked, personal notes.

 [[Introduction]]